The Sponsors of the MIC & Marine Corrosion: Industry Training Course are:

 • Refreshments during breaks on both days

-• Two full lunches during the program
+• Two full lunches during the programme

 • Networking BBQ dinner one evening